pongr/greymatter/README.md

 ## ActorMailet

 The most basic component that Grey Matter provides is the ActorMailet trait.
-It is simply a Mailet that sends each received Mail to some ActorRef.
-The implementing class must provide the ActorRef.
+It is simply a Mailet that converts each received Mail into some other message object and sends that message to some ActorRef.
+The implementing class must provide the Mail-to-message conversion function and the ActorRef instance.

+While ActorMailet could just send the Mail object directly to an actor, in our experience we've run into problems when the Mail's MimeMessage object is used outside of the James threads (or potentially after it's finished going through the James pipeline).
+NullPointerExceptions tend to get thrown non-deterministically when trying to use the MimeMessage in an actor.
+Thus, it's best to have the Mailet pull everything it needs out of Mail & MimeMessage, wrap it in some other container object (such as a Scala case class instance) and then send that as the message to the actor.

 ActorMailet can also set the Mail's state to GHOST, so that it will not be further processed by James (which it does by default).